 - Stop doing 50 waves.

 The main problem with 50 waves is that it’s a time commitment.
 When the mode lasts 2 hours on average to do 50 waves, people almost always quit halfway through.
 I mean, why wouldn’t they?
 2 hours is a LONG time to commit to one game.
 People have stuff to do.
 Especially if you let them choose a bounty that only lasts 20 waves.
 I can’t count the number of times people quit at wave 20 because they reached their bounty.
 2 out of 5 people leave, and only 3 are left.
 You’re going to expect the rest of us to stick around and hash through the remaining more difficult 30 waves with only 3 people?
 Not a chance.
 Everyone else ends up quitting too.
 25 waves is plenty for horde.
 Better yet, make it 10 waves that last for longer, with each one increasing in difficulty.
-Also, with 50 waves if you actually calculate the amount of time spent between the time a wave ends, to the time you’re fighting the next enemy, its like 45 seconds man.
-That’s 37.5 minutes of just downtime alone.
+Also, with 50 waves if you actually calculate the amount of time spent between the time a wave ends, to the time you’re fighting the next enemy, its like a good 45 seconds man.
+In a 50 wave match that’s 37.5 minutes of just downtime alone.
 It’s like jeeeezus does this drag on.
 Take a hint from Gears Judgement.

 - No more 2x health, then 2x accuracy, then 2x damage, then 2.5 everything.